Ex-Swiss central bank head to join BlackRock

 New York-based BlackRock, founded more than 20 years ago as a one-room bond investment firm, grew to become the world's largest publicly traded asset manager through a series of acquisitions, led by Fink.

-It sidestepped the toxic assets that laid low many of its rivals in the financial crisis, and now has around $3.7 trillion (2.37 trillion pounds) of assets under management.
+It sidestepped the toxic assets that laid low many of its rivals in the financial crisis, and now has around $3.7 trillion of assets under management.

 Five years ago, Allianz AG's (ALVG.DE) Pacific Investment Management Co (Pimco), then the world's biggest bond fund manager, signed up former U.S. Federal Reserve chairman Alan Greenspan as a consultant on economic issues.